cheestudio/startup-blocks/README.md

 [chee.studio](https://cheewebdevelopment.com)

-Chee Blocks is a "framework" was developed to streamline custom WordPress theme development, preferably using [ACF Builder](https://github.com/StoutLogic/acf-builder) and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
-When fully utilized, it's most useful feature is the automatic registration of Blocks and ACF Fields based on folders, which enable **self-contained Blocks** and a portable approach to Block development *(e.g. you can copy a "block" from one project to another and retain all it's fields, style and functionality).*
+Chee Blocks is a "framework" that was developed to streamline custom WordPress theme development, preferably using [ACF Builder](https://github.com/StoutLogic/acf-builder) and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
+When fully utilized, it's most useful feature is the automatic registration of Blocks and ACF Fields based on a folder structure, which enable **self-contained Blocks** and a portable approach to Block development *(e.g. you can copy a "block" from one project to another and retain all it's fields, style and functionality).*

 Whereas many frameworks focus on WordPress' blogging capabilities, this framework is meant for sites where WordPress will be used primarily as a *content framework*, as well as a blogging tool.
-The structure is fairly self explanatory, and also contains collection of various helpers and functions that are useful in every day WordPress development.
+The structure is fairly self explanatory, and also contains a collection of various helpers and functions that are useful in every day WordPress development.

 It assumes GULP will be used for asset compiling, and SCSS for all CSS management.
 The workflows for ACF Builder and ACF Blocks can be easily disabled without impacting the functionality of the rest of the framework (although you'd be missing out on the best parts!).

 **Important Note:** This framework is not meant to be a *turn-key* theme, and won't offer many options beyond being an organized and streamlined way to develop a custom site using WordPress/ACF/Blocks.
 It's a way to stay consistent and organized and provide a solid jumping off point for each project, utilizing native WordPress functionality as much as possible.

-Since it's very unassuming, it should also blend easily with any particular development style, as well integrate into other platforms such as WooCommerce, Elementor and Beaver Builder, if one chooses to use them.
+Since it's very unassuming, it should also blend easily with any particular development style, as well as integrate into other platforms such as WooCommerce, Elementor and Beaver Builder, if one chooses to use them.

 There's absolutely nothing proprietary here, but there is a specific organization/architecture that needs to be understood, especially if you're inheriting a site built using it. 🙂